anassauro/sky_mission/fase2/vision/README.md

 ### Instructions

-Run the `test_square.py` inside your YOLO v5 folder and redirect so that the coordinate file falls into your workspace.
+Run the `test_square.py` inside your YOLO v5 folder (being your mapping images the source) and redirect so that the coordinate file falls into your workspace.
 Then, within your desired workspace, run the `yolo_cluster.py`, making the necessary modifications to the path and number of clusters.

 ### How to get the coordinates of each square?